siliconflow/onediff/README_ENTERPRISE.md

 Online quantization will quantize all Conv2d and Linear modules.
 Its advantages are as follows:

 - Easy to use: The only thing you need to do is just ticking the **Model Quantization(int8) Speed Up** option.
-- Fast.
-It can finish the quantification in a few seconds
+- Fast: It can finish the quantification in a few seconds

 Offline quantization requires you to manually run the quantization script we provide to obtain a quantized model, which can then be used in the WebUI.
 Its advantages are as follows: